-What are the best Irish food shops?
-Stephen Conmy examines some inspirational food stores that are worth a visit.
+What are the best food shops in Ireland?
+Stephen Conmy examines some inspirational Irish food stores that are worth a visit.

 Where: Nenagh, Co Tipperary.